Rabat Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Morocco without a visa for tourism or business purposes
+Citizens of these countries can enter Morocco for tourism without obtaining a visa in advance

 Arrival Process